 - (C) number of pages of specification, claims (for nonprovisional applications), and sheets of drawing;

-- (D) whether oath or declaration is included;
+- (D) whether the inventor's oath or declaration is included;

 - (E) a list of any additional forms included with the application (e.g., application transmittal form, application data sheet, fee transmittal form, and/or provisional application cover sheet); and

 - (F) amount and manner of paying the fee.